DarrenZal/VibeCodeSeed/README.md

 ## Understanding `seed.md`

-The `seed.md` file orchestrates the initial project setup through a few key phases:
+The `seed.md` file orchestrates the initial project setup through a few key phases (as detailed within `seed.md` itself):

 * **Phase 1: Project Definition & Outline Creation:** Determines if a `project_outline.md` exists.
 If not, it guides the AI to ask foundational questions to create one.
 If it exists, the AI analyzes it and asks clarifying questions.
 It then helps create a `PHASE_1_ACTION_PLAN.md`.
 * **Phase 2: Initialize Task Management System:** Guides the AI to create the `CURRENT_TASK.md` file, populating it with the very first task from the action plan.